Lab 01: Dealing with Spatial Data in Python

 Here, we used the parameter column

-to specify the attribute that is used to specify the color for each building (can be categorical or continuous).
-We used cmap
+to specify the attribute that is used to specify the color for each building (it can be categorical/discrete or continuous).
+We then used cmap

 to specify the colormap for the categories and we added the legend by specifying legend=True

 .
-Note that since the type of buildings for Bristol is very diverse, we see a long list of legend.
-There are ways to make it into two columns, for example.
-Can you explore it?
-Feel free to use Google search!
+Note that since the type of buildings for Bristol is very diverse, we see a long list of place types in the legend.
+There are ways to make it into columns.
+Can you explore how to achieve it?
+Feel free to use Google search/ChatGPT for help!

 Another issue is that the map is in a very large map scale.
 Next, we would like to zoom in a little bit.
 To do so, we can use set_xlim()